 1. Gran Vals by Francisco Tárrega

-A beautiful piece written by a Spanish composer, Francisco Tárrega.
+This classical guitar tune is a beautiful piece written by a Spanish composer, Francisco Tárrega.
 His works are an absolute for the aspiring classical guitarist.
 I included this piece because besides being beautiful, it is also known as “the most popular tune” because it was used in a popular Nokia cell phone ringtone.

 2. Fantasia No. 10 by Alonso Mudarra